FrankFlitton/date-search/README.md

 # date-search

-> universal date or time series data search
+> Universal time series search

 Search through your time series data with javascript.
 Find a value or its closest match through a list of dates or data frames.
 Dates can be represented as date string or number format that dateJS can parse.